Wmi Provider Host Cpu High

 6. Check for Resource Contention

 If you have limited RAM or a CPU with a low core count, your system might struggle to handle WMI queries, leading to higher CPU usage.
-Consider upgrading your hardware if necessary or closing unnecessary applications to free up resources.
+This leads to consider upgrading your hardware if necessary or closing unnecessary applications to free up resources.
 Check your RAM usage using Task Manager – consistently high RAM usage can indirectly affect WMI performance.

 7. Disable Unnecessary Startup Programs